samlikesphysics/samlikesphysics.github.io/index.markdown

 all fits together.

-{%newthought 'My home is in North Carolina,'%} where my wife Catie and I live close to our families on her family's six-generation farm.
+{%newthought 'My home is in North Carolina,'%} where my wife Catie and I live close to our families on her family's sixth-generation farm.
 I grew up in Cary and received my undergraduate degrees in Physics and Mathematics at North Carolina State University in Raleigh.